mattigruha/module-azure-policy/README.md

 # Description
 Terraform Module for deploying built-in Azure policies.
 With this module you can assign policies on subscription-level and if needed (optional) create remediations tasks.
 These remediation tasks will be created for every single subscription policy assignment.
 As a prerequisite you will need a resource group and an user assigned identity outside of this module, with the permissions needed for the remediation (in this case contributor permissions).

 When using this module, you'll need to have a good look at the needed parameters (json) input that is required for the policy to work properly.
-This can be done easily by deploying a policy manually in the Azure portal and then viewing the definition in json, when you're doing this it's also possible to have a look the necessary parameters.
+This can be done easily by deploying a policy manually in the Azure portal and then viewing the definition in json, when you're doing this it's also possible to have a look at the necessary parameters.

 ## Requirements